axeldelafosse/stemgen/README.md

 >
 > And this right here -- I have to be honest -- it's groundbreaking to me in that sense.
 It's putting me back in touch with using these tools that I'm using right now as mere instruments of my will, rather than me being forced around the way they were designed to be operated, and in the process losing the very essence of what I was trying to express.
 Goddammit!" – François K, [Expansions (Live Stems Dub and Talk)](https://www.youtube.com/watch?v=jjZz0E8FuVs)

+## What?

+- **Highest quality**: ALAC stems by default, or AAC using the best encoder possible.
+- **Automatic metadata tagging**: scraping metadata from the master file and writing it back to the stem file.
+- **Batching**: you can use this CLI to batch your stem creation and/or create a powerful workflow.

 ## Requirement

 - demucs https://github.com/facebookresearch/demucs